 In today's blog post, we want to share 4 of our top secrets for getting clear, blemish-free skin!

-Beware of sugar and diary
+Beware of sugar and dairy

 There has long been controversy surrounding sugar and acne, but you can’t dispute solid facts.

 Sugar consumption increases your risk of blemishes because it increases internal inflammation, which in turn increases sebum in your skin.
 This can lead to clogged pores and those frustrating pimples.
-Diary today is also packed with hormones that interfere with our own hormones, resulting in huge stubborn pimples that like to hang out around our mouth, chin and cheeks.
+Dairy today is also packed with hormones that interfere with our own hormones, resulting in huge stubborn pimples that like to hang out around our mouth, chin and cheeks.

 Cutting back on these acne trigger foods can help to reduce internal inflammation so you can enjoy healthier and happier skin.
 If this sounds difficult, it really isn't.
 There are many healthy options today; almond milk and oat milk (we're huge fans of Oatly!) are some of our favourite dairy-free alternative, and there are many healthy sugar alternatives too!